jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

 (1) Despite section 462(1) of this Act, an immigration officer designated by the chief executive for the purpose of section 54 of the former Act—
   (a) may continue to make removal orders under that section if the making of an order is necessary for the purposes of completing any matter to which this Part applies; and
   (b) may continue to cancel removal orders under section 58 of the former Act if the cancelling of an order is necessary for the purposes of completing any matter to which this Part applies.
-(1A) Privacy principle 6 (which relates to access to personal information and is set out in section 6 of the Privacy Act 1993) does not apply to any reasons for any decision made by an immigration officer under section 58 of the former Act.
+(1A) Information privacy principle 6 set out in section 22 of the Privacy Act 2020 (which relates to access to personal information) does not apply to any reasons for any decision made by an immigration officer under section 58 of the former Act.
 (2) To avoid doubt, this section applies to an immigration officer only if his or her designation is current immediately before the commencement of section 404 of this Act.

 ### 464 Acts or things done by immigration officer under former Act not required to be repeated